js-data-tools/js-helpers/docs/ref/modules.md

 ▸ **toJsonLine**(`value`): `string`

-Renders a given value as JSON line (NDJSON format)
+Render the given value as an NDJSON entry: a JSON without whitespaces, followed by a line break.

 **`Since`**